kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

 # @redux-multipurpose/core

 ## Installation
-Redux Multipurpose is available as a package on NPM:
+Redux Multipurpose core is available as a package on NPM:

     npm install @redux-multipurpose/core